RSS

 Let me try to contrast this with some of the situations in your scenarios.
 You may recall that in one of the scenarios the presence of a “winged one” in the party was necessary to get across a particular chasm.
 The Winged One introduces himself to the party as one of almost a thousand individual wandering creatures that come and offer to join the party, to be attacked, or to be left in peace.
 This level of dilution and the failure to separate out the Winged One in some way makes it practically unrecallable much later on when you need it, particularly since there are several levels of dungeon (and in real life perhaps many interposing days and weeks) between the time you meet the Winged One (who does not stand out among the other wandering characters in any particular way) and the time you actually need him.
 Even if (as I do) you keep notes, there would be no particular reason to record this creature out of all.
 Moreover, to have this added character stuck in your party for long periods of time, when you could instead have the many-times more effective demons, Kringles, and salamanders, etc., would seem strategically self-defeating and therefore counter-intuitive for the normal strategy of game play AS IT IS ACTUALLY PLAYED.

-This is my point: in many ways your puzzles in the scenarios seem to have been designed by someone who is not playing the in the usual sequence, but designed as it were from the viewpoint of the programmer, who looks at the scenario “from above” — that is, from omniscient knowledge.
+This is my point: in many ways your puzzles in the scenarios seem to have been designed by someone who is not playing the game in the usual sequence, but designed as it were from the viewpoint of the programmer, who looks at the scenario “from above” — that is, from omniscient knowledge.
 In many situations the maze fails to take into account the fact that parties will not necessarily explore the maze in the predictable direct sequence you have imagined.
 The flow of doors and corridors do not appropriately guide a player so that they will take the puzzles in a meaningful sequence.
 Thus, when one gets a second clue before a first clue, only confusion results, and it is rarely resolved as the play advances.

 Every once in a while you do catch on, and that is when something like the rock-scissors-paper game is invoked in your second scenario.
 That’s generally playing fair, although not everyone has played that game or would recognize it in the somewhat cryptic form in which it is presented.
 Thus the player does not gain the satisfaction of use of intellect in problem solving; instead, it’s the frustration of playing “guess what I’m thinking” with the author.